BASEBALL DICE GAME

 DICE BASEBALL

 Dice Required: Recommended 1d4, 1d6 (for keeping track of “Individual Effort” uses per player), 1d8, 1d10, 1d12, and 1d20 per player.
+Any rules that are not stated follow the standard Major League Baseball ruleset.

 GAMEPLAY